 Apply Memo Garamond theme and configure your watch blog layout

 In Admin → Themes, select Memo Garamond and click Apply.
 The theme browser shows live previews of your actual imported posts in the expert-credentialed serif layout before you commit.
 Configure the accent color (restrained dark-cream default), navigation layout, and reading column width in Theme Settings.
 If your content is more visually essay-driven — watch culture, philosophy of independent horology, history of complications — switch to Velvet Editorial for the elegant Cormorant Garamond italic display and burgundy palette.
 For photography-forward vintage-Rolex or Patek content where images lead and captions follow, Editorial Noir gives a dark, high-contrast layout that reads as collector-grade rather than general-editorial.
-All three themes are free on every plan and switchable at any time without any content changes required.
+All three themes are free on every plan.

 Connect Stripe and set up your first paid newsletter or digital product